Optimistic Rates for Learning with a Smooth Loss: Empirical Risk Minimization with a Smooth Loss

-To prove Theorem \ref{thm:mainRad} we use the notion of Local Rademacher Complexity \cite{BartlettBoMe05}, which allows us to focus on the behavior close to the ERM.
+To prove Theorem \ref{thm:mainRad}, we use the notion of local Rademacher complexity \citep{BartlettBoMe05}, which allows us to focus on the behavior of $\H$ in the vicinity of the ERM.
 To this end, consider the following empirically restricted loss class

-Lemma \ref{lem:key}, presented below, solidifies the heuristic intuition discussed above, by showing that the Rademacher complexity of $\cL_\phi(r)$ scales with $\sqrt{Hr}$.
-The Lemma can be seen as a higher-order version of the Lipschitz Composition Lemma \cite{BartlettMe02}, which states that the Rademacher complexity of the {\em unrestricted} loss class is bounded by $D \Rad_n(\H)$.
+Lemma \ref{lem:key} presented below, is the key to the proof of the main theorem and solidifies the heuristic intuition discussed above.
+It shows that the Rademacher complexity of class $\cL_\phi(r)$ scales as $\sqrt{Hr}$.
+The lemma can be seen as a higher-order version of the Lipschitz composition lemma \citep{BartlettMe02}, which states that the Rademacher complexity of the {\em unrestricted} loss class is bounded by $D \Rad_n(\H)$.
 Here, we use the second, rather then first, derivative, and obtain a bound that depends on the empirical restriction:

-\begin{lemma} For a non-negative $H$-smooth loss $\phi$ bounded by $b$ and any function class $\H$ bounded by $B$:
+\begin{lemma} For a non-negative $H$-smooth loss and any function class $\H$, we have: